 If you pay a Part D late enrollment penalty, there are 4 ways you can pay the penalty.
-You can indicate your payment option by selecting the appropriate box on your enrollment form.
-Contact Member Services if you want to change your payment option.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+You can set up your payment method of choice by calling SCAN Member Services (Phone numbers for Member Services are printed on the back cover of this booklet.) or mailing us an AutoPay form by contacting Member Services to request one.
+You can also make payments online by going to www.scanhealthplan.com/members/register and registering your SCAN member account online.